-In this paper, we examine the implications of the proposals for a particular lending market, that of Switzerland.
-Primarily using public data, we investigate which banks and asset classes will attract higher or lower capital because of the proposed changes.
+In this paper, we examine the implications of both the 2014 and 2015 versions of the proposals for a particular loan market, that of Switzerland.
+Primarily using public data, we investigate which banks and asset classes would attract higher or lower capital under the proposed changes.
 We then proceed to analyse how the changes in capital will affect lending rates.
-We focus on Swiss banks' exposures to Banks, Corporates and Commercial and Residential Mortgage borrowers located in Switzerland.
+We focus on Swiss banks' exposures to Banks, Corporates, Commercial and Residential Mortgage and Specialised Lending exposures located in Switzerland.

 We study the effects of the proposals on the capital and lending rates of 37 group or individual banks.
-These include the main suppliers of loans in the Swiss market: two large IRB banks, UBS and Credit Suisse; a large network SA bank, Raiffeisen (which is particularly active in residential mortgage lending); a group of Cantonal banks of varying size (that are all SA with one IRBA exception); and a group of other SA banks.
+These include the main suppliers of loans in the Swiss market: two large IRBA banks, UBS and Credit Suisse; a large network SA bank, Raiffeisen (which is particularly active in residential mortgage lending); a group of Cantonal banks of varying size (that are all SA with one IRBA exception); and a group of other SA banks.7